Tedric Thompson sits out practice as Seahawks secondary could have a different look come Sunday

 And if Thompson’s injury is significant, the secondary would obviously be that much thinner.

-Thompson’s misplay on a 55-yard TD to John Ross as well as the secondary’s overall struggles had already led to lots of speculation on special media and elsewhere about whether the team would look to replace him this week.
+Thompson’s misplay on a 55-yard John Ross III touchdown as well as the secondary’s overall struggles had already led to lots of speculation on social media and elsewhere about whether the team would look to replace him this week.

 Carroll said Monday he thought Thompson was maybe trying too hard to make the big play.

-Asked about that comment Wednesday, Thompson said only “I just had a bad game, that’s really all it was.’’
+Asked about that comment Wednesday, Thompson said only, “I just had a bad game, that’s really all it was.’’

-Said Curtis of Thompson: “I think he played like everyone else — he played a good, solid game.
-There was a play or two everyone would want back.
-His just gets magnified because of the position he plays.
-I mean, a free safety, those guys may only have four or five opportunities a game, but when they don’t make them, those are the ones everybody notices.
-So that just comes along with the territory.
-You’ve got to make plays when you’re in position to make them.’’

 Carroll has often said players have to practice during the week to play, particularly at positions such as safety that don’t typically have a rotation.